Algebras of conjugacy classes in symmetric groups: Introduction

 \sm

 3) Affine Hecke algebras (Iwahori, Matsumoto \cite{IwaMats}).
 Let $\Q_p$ be a $p$-adic field, $\mathbb{O}_p$ be the ring of $p$-adic integers.
 Let $G$ be the group $\GL(n, \Q_p)$, and $K$ be the Iwahori subgroup.
 Recall that the Iwahori subgroup is a subgroup on $\GL(n,\mathbb{O}_p)$ consisting of matrices whose elements under the diagonal are contained in $p \mathbb{O}_p$.
-Such algebras $\C(K\setminus G/K)$ also admit an interpolation in $p$ and can live their own lives.
+Such algebras $\C(K\backslash G/K)$ also admit an explicit description and an interpolation in $p$ and can live their own lives.

 \sm